bodo-ai/Bodo/benchmarks/nyc_taxi/README.md

 | Modin/Ray | 13.65 |
 | PySpark   | 27.27   |

 To see an even bigger difference, try increasing the number of rows read by specifying a different parquet file such as `s3://bodo-example-data/nyc-taxi/fhvhv_tripdata/fhvhv_tripdata_2019-02.parquet`.
-On this size (~20 million rows), Spark runs out of memory while Pandas and Dask become 4-5x slower than Bodo/Polars.
+On this size (~20 million rows), Spark runs out of memory while Pandas and Dask become 4-5x slower than Bodo or Polars.

 The code to run the larger dataset is also included in the notebooks section.
 Results are summarized in the table below.